How to Pre-Sell a Course: 8 Steps to Secure Sales Before You Launch

 • What activities do your students need to do to implement your teaching?

 Once you know what you’ll cover in the course, decide on the amount of content you need to create for the presell version of the course.
-This is your ‘minimum viable course’ that has enough materials to get your students results but not so much that you end up defeating the purpose of preselling.

 • What materials would you, as a student, need to understand the concepts and take action on things you’re teaching in the course?
 Examples include worksheets, live training, and Q&A.